LexouDuck/website/pages/games/fangames/kirby_golf/index.md

 **STATUS:** ???

 Remember *Kirby's Dream Course* ?
-How about an expanded, 3D version of this fun kind of Kirby golf ?
+How about an expanded, 3D version of this fun kind of Kirby mini-golf game ?

 ---